 There is a story and 800 crystals behind this piece.
 Speaking of the former, a client asked Cimon- how would Donald Trump redecorate the White House if he had run for the presidency, and won?
 As an answer, the artist created his White House sculpture.

 Inspired in part by the style of the over-the-top casinos and residential buildings with their shimmer, Cimon’s vision of the White House is completely covered with beautiful crystals.
-A truly symbolic item recalling the Trump lifestyle, it also reflects the power and majesty of the Presidency and references the hundreds of millions of dollars spent by billionaires, corporations and in elections.
+A truly symbolic item recalling the Trump lifestyle, it also reflects the power and majesty of the Presidency.
+It references the hundreds of millions of dollars spent by billionaires, corporations, and in elections.

 4) Love Comes Around

 And this sculpture goes around.
 A lot.
 One of Cimon’s most popular pieces, it captures the magic of the holiday season with an animated carousel that comes to life as children and horses glide up and down to music.